leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #eval b1 && b2      -- false
 ```

+Note that `&&` is the logical `and` operator, and `||` is a logical `or`.

 Any text between ``/-`` and ``-/`` constitutes a comment block that is
 ignored by Lean.
 Similarly, two dashes `--` indicate that the rest of
 the line contains a comment that is also ignored.
 Comment blocks can
-be nested, making it possible to "comment out" chunks of code, just as
+be nested, making it possible to "comment out" chunks of code, unlike
-in many programming languages.
+many programming languages that do not allow nesting of block comments.

-The ``def`` keyword declares new constant symbols into the
+The ``def`` keyword declares new constant symbols into the working
-working environment.
-In the example above, `def m : Nat := 1`
+environment.
+In the example above, `def m : Nat := 1` defines a new
-defines a new constant `m` of type `Nat` whose value is `1`.
-The ``#check`` command asks Lean to report their
+constant `m` of type `Nat` whose value is `1`.
+The ``#check`` command
-types; in Lean, auxiliary commands that query the system for
+asks Lean to report their types; in Lean, auxiliary commands that
-information typically begin with the hash (#) symbol.
+query the system for information typically begin with the hash (#)
-The `#eval` command asks Lean to evaluate the given expression.
+symbol.
+The `#eval` command asks Lean to evaluate the given
-You should try
-declaring some constants and type checking some expressions on your
+expression.
+You should try declaring some constants and type checking
-own.
-Declaring new objects in this manner is a good way to experiment
+some expressions on your own.
+Declaring new objects in this manner is
-with the system.
+a good way to experiment with the system.

 What makes simple type theory powerful is that you can build new types
 out of others.
 For example, if ``a`` and ``b`` are types, ``a -> b``
 denotes the type of functions from ``a`` to ``b``, and ``a × b``
 denotes the type of pairs consisting of an element of ``a`` paired
 with an element of ``b``, also known as the *Cartesian product*.
 Note
-that `×` is a Unicode symbol.
-The judicious use of Unicode improves
+that `×` shown here is a Unicode symbol.
+The judicious use of Unicode
-legibility, and all modern editors have great support for it.
-In the
+improves legibility, and all modern editors have great support for it.
-Lean standard library, you often see Greek letters to denote types,
+In the Lean standard library, you often see Greek letters to denote
-and the Unicode symbol `→` as a more compact version of `->`.
+types, and the Unicode symbol `→` as a more compact version of `->`.

 ```lean
 #check Nat → Nat      -- type the arrow as "\to" or "\r"